giampaolo/giampaolo.github.io/content/blog/2019/macos-memory-maps.rst

 #######################################

 :date: 2019-03-05
-:tags: psutil, python, macos, api-design
+:tags: psutil, python, macos, api-design, compatibility, release
 :slug: removing-processmemory_maps-on-macos

 This is part of the psutil 5.6.0 release (see the full `release notes <psutil-560-and-process-parents>`_).